fishinwind/workshop/rst/Block_1/class-10.rst

 #. laboratory information on immune cell measurements.
 #. information on a sequencing run for a subset of those samples.

+This is real data (shuffled to protect innocent mice) and a real python script I need to write (data from Ken Eyring and Ted Shade)

 Data Files
 ==========